FREQUENTLY ASKED QUESTIONS AND ANSWERS

-    The Chief Administrative Judge of New York State issued a memo on Sunday, March 15, effective 5pm on Monday March 16, which states: "All eviction proceedings and pending eviction orders shall be suspended statewide until further notice."
-On June 18, the courts issued a new order clarifying that the universal eviction moratorium continues to still be in place until further notice, and at least until July 7.
+The Chief Administrative Judge of New York State issued a memo effective 5pm on Monday March 16, which states: "All eviction proceedings and pending eviction orders shall be suspended statewide until further notice."
+On August 12, the courts issued a new order extending the universal eviction moratorium until at least October 1, 2020.

 Are there any exceptions to the moratorium?

 No, there are no exceptions.
 You can’t be evicted for anything right now.